 Below are some commonly asked questions you may have as a first year student.
 Click on each category to learn about each topic and feel free to contact us if you do not see an answer to your question.
-If you are a parent of a first year student, please refer to UCLA's Parent and Family Programs.
+If you are a parent or family member of a first year student, please refer to UCLA's Parent and Family Programs.

 Go on MyUCLA to look at your enrollment pass time.
 Remember you have first and second pass windows.
 Set a reminder on your phone so you don’t miss it!